Pursuit of biomarkers of brain diseases: Beyond cohort comparisons

-Here, we illustrate this fact using a simple AI model.
+Here, we illustrate this fact using an AI model.
+We have deliberately chosen a simple task and neural network -- the claim is that if an idea does not work in a simple setting, it will not work in a more complex biological setting.
 We considered two RNNs (RNN1 and RNN2) connected to their respective readout layer (Model 1 and Model 2).
-Both RNNs were identical in their neurons, architecture, and initial synaptic weights.
+Both RNNs were identical in their neurons, architecture, and initial synaptic weights (only readouts differed; for more details see the legend of Fig.\,\ref{fig:rnn}A).
 Both were trained using the same learning rule to perform the same task: predict the sum of the last 5 elements (output) of a time series (input) (Fig.\,\ref{fig:rnn}A).
 Our input set was composed of 32 time series of time-length 20 and dimension 10 (dimension 3 in Fig.\,\ref{fig:rnn}A), so 32 matrices of size 10$\times$20.
 Each element of a time series was drawn independently from a normal distribution.
 Given an input matrix $I=(i_{kt})_{0\leq k \leq 9,0\leq t \leq 19}$, the associated output $O$ was the sum of all the elements of the final 5 time steps, $O=\sum_{t=14}^{19}\sum_{k=0}^{9}i_{kt}$ (Fig.\,\ref{fig:rnn}A).
-Both RNN1 and RNN2 learned the task to the same proficiency (Fig.\,\ref{fig:rnn}B).
+Both RNN1 and RNN2 learned the task to the same proficiency (Fig.\,\ref{fig:rnn}B; loss Model 1: 4.2658, loss Model 2: 5.0760).
 However, after training, they developed different weights due to the training's stochasticity.
-That is, the neural activity in both RNNs was 'healthy' as it enables the two RNNs to perform the task when connected to their respective readout.
+That is, the neural activity in both RNNs was 'healthy' -- as it enables the two RNNs to perform the task when connected to their respective readout -- but different.

 Next, we changed the setup and connected the output of the first RNN to the second readout (Model 3).
-As expected the performance of RNN1 degraded significantly (Fig.\,\ref{fig:rnn}B).
-Now based on the task performance, RNN1 appears 'dysfunctional'.
+As expected the performance of RNN1 degraded significantly (Fig.\,\ref{fig:rnn}B; loss Model 3: 61.2756).
+Now, based on the task performance, RNN1 appears 'dysfunctional'.
 We will also get a different dysfunctional response if we instead use the readout layer of the first RNN with the second RNN's activity.